Management of Treatment Complications in Dentistry

 The following strategies can help dental professionals improve quality and mitigate risk:

-- Retain all original records and x-rays.
-When a request is received for records and x-rays, make a complete copy and retain the originals in the office.
-When referring a patient to another care provider, supply copies of the dental record and x-ray films, but keep the originals.
-Document that copies were sent to the treating provider or given directly to the patient.
+• Retain all original records and x-rays.
+When a request is received for records and x-rays, make a complete copy, and retain the originals in the office.
+When referring a patient to another care practitioner, supply copies of the dental record and x-ray films, but keep the originals.
+Document that copies were sent to the treating practitioner or given directly to the patient.
 See our article “Medical and Dental Record Issues: Frequently Asked Questions.”

-- Maintain communication with the patient and other treatment providers.
+• Maintain communication with the patient and other treatment practitioners.
 For known risks or complications, review your informed consent process to determine if the risk or complication was discussed.
-Continue to provide follow up conversations and care.
-In a study of plaintiffs who were asked why they chose litigation against their healthcare provider, most responded that they were seeking an apology and an explanation.
+Continue to provide follow-up conversations and care.
+In a study of plaintiffs who were asked why they chose litigation against their healthcare practitioner, most responded that they were seeking an apology and an explanation.
 It is important to provide both to a patient who is injured by a medical, dental, or system error.
-However, in many cases the cause of injury or complication is not known right away; therefore, it is equally important not to assume blame or to point to others as the cause of the complication or injury.
-For more advice on patient communication after a known risk or complication or an unforeseeable event, see our “Disclosure Resources.”
+Because the reason for the injury or complication is often not known immediately, it is equally important that you do not assume blame or point to others as the cause.
+For more information on patient communication after a known risk or complication or an unforeseeable event, see our “Disclosure Resources.”

-- Consult with your malpractice insurance provider.
-When an adverse outcome resulting in potential or actual harm occurs, report it to your professional liability insurance company immediately for risk management advice.
-In this case, the dentist did not report the event until the patient retained an attorney.
+• Consult with your professional liability insurer.
+When an adverse outcome resulting in potential or actual harm occurs, report it to your insurer immediately for risk management guidance.
+In this case, the dentist did not report the event until the patient had retained an attorney.

 For guidance and assistance in addressing any patient safety or risk management concerns, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.